Skip to main content

 National Characteristics of Emergency Medical Services in Frontier and Remote Areas

-Outlines national characteristics for emergency medical services in frontier and remote (FAR) areas.
-Includes patient demographics, provider clinical impression and injuries, and procedures performed in FAR and non-FAR patients.
+Outlines national characteristics and outcomes of emergency medical services in frontier and remote (FAR) areas.
+Includes patient demographics, provider clinical impressions and injuries, and procedures performed in FAR and non-FAR patients.

 Author(s): Landon R. Mueller, John P. Donnelly, Karen E. Jacobson, et al.